deloitte-capstone/responsible-ai/weeks/08-Capstone-Planning-Techno-Solutionism.md

 *Coming Soon*

 ## Assigned for Week 09
-* Complete your Q1 replication projects
+* Complete your Q1 replication projects and come prepared to present
+* Complete your Q2 capstone project proposals and come prepared to present

 ## Office Hours for Replication Project
 *Coming Soon*